 - 1 Locate the issue you want to update.
-See "Displaying Reports and Issues" on page 171. - 2 Select the issue and click the View Issue button \bigset.
-The issue opens in a new tab. - Update the issue as needed.
-For more information, see the Serena TeamTrack User's Guide or click the Help w button to invoke help for this page.
+See "Displaying Reports and Issues" on page 194. - 2 Select the issue and click the View Issue button !.
+The issue opens in a new tab.

 Associating Issues with Files

 In addition to providing access to specific issues and reports, The TeamTrack integration to Version Manager also allows you to relate issues with specific revisions of files.
 By default, when you relate an issue with a file: